aibos-dev/aibos-code-reviewer-extension/README.md

 To introduce a new model to Ollama, follow these steps:

-1. Ensure the model is compatible with Ollama.
+1. Ensure the model is compatible with Ollama
-2. Use the command `ollama pull <model-name>` to download the model.
+2. Use the command `ollama pull <model-name>` to download the model
-3. Update `llm_engines/ollama_engine.py` to include the new model.
+3. Update `llm_engines/ollama_engine.py` to include the new model
-4. Restart the API service to apply changes.
+4. Restart the API service to apply changes

 Default models that come pre-installed with Ollama:
 - `llama2`